hypo69/hypo/docs/gemini/out/en/explainer/src/utils/convertors/dict.md

 * `reportlab.pdfgen.canvas`: Imports the canvas class from ReportLab, used for drawing and creating PDF documents.
 * `src.utils.xls`: Implied dependency on a module named `xls` within the `src.utils` package.
 This likely handles XLS file operations.

-This diagram illustrates the recursive nature of `dict2ns`.
+This diagram illuStartes the recursive nature of `dict2ns`.

 ## <explanation>